Skip to main content

 Morality Without God

 One of Dawkins’ main arguments is that morality does not come from religion.
 He points out that moral standards have changed over time and that many ethical principles are shared by believers and nonbelievers alike.
-He attributes morality to human empathy, social cooperation, and evolutionary advantages, not divine command.
+He attributes morality to human empathy, social cooperation, and evolutionary advantages.

-He also introduces the idea of the “moral zeitgeist” the evolving sense of right and wrong that reflects broader cultural shifts rather than religious doctrines.
+He also introduces the idea of the “moral zeitgeist” the evolving sense of right and wrong that reflect cultural trends rather than religious doctrines.

 The Problem with Faith